Peripheral artery disease and intermittent claudication

 The most important risk factors for PAD include:

 - Metabolic syndrome.
 This term refers to a constellation of findings, including obesity, hypercholesterolemia, hypertension, and insulin resistance.
-Patients with metabolic syndrome are also at increased risk for PAD.
+People with metabolic syndrome are also at increased risk for PAD.

 - Unhealthy cholesterol and lipid levels.
-The risk for PAD increases by 5% to 10% with every 10 mg/dL increase in total cholesterol levels.
+The risk for PAD is increased in patients with high total cholesterol levels.
 Levels of HDL (good cholesterol) below 40 mg/dL and high triglyceride levels also increase the risk for PAD.

 - Obesity and Physical Inactivity.
 Obesity and lack of exercise are risk factors for heart disease and diabetes, and contribute to increased risk for PAD.
 Increased physical activity is one of the most important measures for both preventing and treating PAD.
 Losing excess weight can help improve cholesterol, blood pressure, and other atherosclerotic disease risk factors.